toddcf/code-snippets/css/background.md

 ```

 The `background: #00000050` code is what is creating the darkened background.
 The first six digits are the hex code for black.
 The last two digits are the percentage of opacity (in this case, 50%).

+The specific background category is actually `background-blend-mode: #00000050;`.

 ## Background Opacity